PortMiami: Tunnel and Deep Dredge

 Four major projects directly and indirectly related to PortMiami are expected to increase both the capacity and efficiency of the port: the expansion of the Panama Canal, the PortMiami Deep Dredge Project, the PortMiami Tunnel, and the restoration and upgrade of the bridge and rail line connecting PortMiami to the mainland.

 On May 24, 2010, construction began on the Miami Port Tunnel, a $1 billion project providing a much-needed direct connection from the port to I-395.
 Prior to the tunnel's completion, the only way to enter and exit the port was via surface streets through downtown Miami.
 Construction on the tunnel finished in 2014.

 Another major development for the PortMiami was the PortMiami Deep Dredge project, enabling Super Post Panamax Megaships to enter the United States after the completion of the Panama Canal expansion in 2014.
 The ports of Norfolk, New York and Baltimore have also deepened their ports to the required 50 feet.
 It is estimated that this project could double Miami's cargo business in the next 10 years as well as creating over 30,000 permanent jobs for Miami, which currently has a very high unemployment rate.

-There have also been plans to build a soccer-specific stadium at PortMiami.
+There were plans to build a soccer-specific stadium at PortMiami.
 The plans were proposed by a group, led by David Beckham, seeking to bring a Major League Soccer team to Miami.
 The group has stated that they would fund such a stadium privately, but there has been opposition on multiple grounds, including the added traffic to downtown Miami and the impact on wildlife.
+The stadium has now been relocated to a new site.